These statements are all unwarranted bits of advice that we have been given, having a child with feeding issues.

 When your child can eat by mouth, but physically can NOT tolerate textures in food or lumps of any size, feeding becomes a slippery slope.

-In disagreement of these words of advice we’ve too often been given:
+In disagreement of these words of advice we’ve been given too often:

 She would NOT just magically eat a cracker or a chip if we were to simply let her get seriously hungry.

 She is NOT lazy.
 She is the hardest working person I have ever witnessed.

 She is NOT picky; I’m sure she would gladly devour a slice of pizza if she could.

 Baby food does not contain the fat and caloric amounts that she needs to maintain her body weight, and for growth.

 If there is ONE lump in her food, it will NOT be OK.
 She will detect it and she will gag until she makes herself sick.
 Then, a feeding aversion will follow.